Millstone123/m100-bootstrap/README.md

 ```bash
 npm run setup
 ```
+Inspect the scripts content before running anything, to make sure your environment can be set up - https://m100.cloud/bootstrap

 This ensures you always get the latest, verified version of the tools with proper verification and security checks in place.